darrenau03/UT-Course-Scraping/README.md

 ```

 ##### course listing.py
-There are 4 parameters that need to be changed here
+There are four parameters that need to be changed here

-PATH: This will be the path to your chrome webdriver, which can be installed here https://chromedriver.chromium.org/downloads
+PATH: This will be the path to your chrome web driver, which can be installed here https://chromedriver.chromium.org/downloads
 COURSE_WEBSITE: This is the link to the semester course schedule
 USERNAME: Your UT EID
-PASWORD: Your password
+PASSWORD: Your password

 After these are filled out, ensure that all the required libraries are installed, and it should be ready to run.
 Everything will be automated besides the Duo Mobile Verification.
 The output will be saved into an excel file named output.xlsx